Azure/meta-azure-service-broker/docs/azure-sql-db-failover-group.md

 **NOTE:**

-  * This module assumes you already have two existing servers and a database on the primary server, and these servers are provided in the meta service broker manifest file.
+  * This module assumes you already have two existing servers and the target database on the primary server to get geo-replication, and these servers are provided in the meta service broker manifest file.
 See the "Modules related configurations" section [here](https://github.com/Azure/meta-azure-service-broker/blob/master/docs/how-admin-deploy-the-broker.md#deploy-the-meta-azure-service-broker-as-an-application-in-cloud-foundry) for details.

   * For the service plan `ExistingDatabaseInFailoverGroup`, the broker only registers the failover as a service instance and won't create a new failover group.